daguilarm/laravel-action-forms/README.md

 # laravel-action-forms (project in development...)
- A package to manage forms with Laravel, using only one blade file for all your views (index, edit and show).
+ A package to manage forms with Laravel, using only one blade file for all your views (create, edit and show).

 ## Install